sblask-webextensions/webextension-bookmark-dial/README.md

    - Use file storage instead of [simple storage](https://developer.mozilla.org/en-US/Add-ons/SDK/High-Level_APIs/simple-storage) to allow for higher resolution and more thumbnails(current limit is around 100)
    - Support adding/aditing a bookmark's keyword(requires a [different API](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Using_the_Places_keywords_API))
    - Thumbnail generation adds entries to the history, maybe this can be avoided?
-   - Try [React](https://facebook.github.io/react/) for rendering whcih might increase performance
+   - Try [React](https://facebook.github.io/react/) for rendering which might increase performance

 Similarities to other add-ons
 -----------------------------